zhu difeng - Fotolia

 Red Hat finally decided to jump into the hyper-converged market, but it's unclear if its arrival is fashionably late or missed the boat.

-The company released its first hyper-converged infrastructure (HCI) bundle that is aimed directly at enterprise branch offices and other remote locations.
+The company released its hyper-converged infrastructure (HCI) bundle that is aimed directly at enterprise branch offices and other remote locations.
 The HCI system, called the Red Hat Hyper-Converged Infrastructure, takes a software-only approach that combines its Red Hat Virtualization software, Gluster Storage product, Red Hat Enterprise Linux and Ansible, which handles automated installation and configuration.

 Industry observers have waited to see how a pure, open source HCI system from a top-tier vendor would fare against market leaders, such as Nutanix.
 Some believe the lack of a hardware component could relegate it to a niche market.